Accelerated Optimization on Riemannian Manifolds via Discrete Constrained Variational Integrators: Conclusion

-Developing an intrinsic extension of Hamiltonian variational integrators to manifolds will require some additional work, since the current approach involves Type II/III generating functions $H_d^+(q_k. p_{k+1})$, $H_d^-(p_k, q_{k+1})$, which depend on the position at one boundary point, and the momentum at the other boundary point.
+Developing an intrinsic extension of Hamiltonian variational integrators to manifolds will require some additional work, since the current approach involves Type II/III generating functions $H_d^+(q_k, p_{k+1})$, $H_d^-(p_k, q_{k+1})$, which depend on the position at one boundary point, and the momentum at the other boundary point.
 However, this does not make intrinsic sense on a manifold, since one needs the base point in order to specify the corresponding cotangent space, and one should ideally consider a Hamiltonian variational integrator construction based on discrete Dirac mechanics~\cite{LeOh2008}, which would yield a generating function $E_d^+(q_k, q_{k+1}, p_{k+1})$, $E_d^-(q_k, p_k, q_{k+1})$, that depends on the position at both boundary points and the momentum at one of the boundary points.
 This approach can be viewed as a discretization of the generalized energy $E(q,v,p)=\langle p,v\rangle - L(q,v)$, in contrast to the Hamiltonian $H(q,p)=\ext_{v}\langle p,v\rangle - L(q,v)=\left.\langle p,v\rangle - L(q,v)\right|_{p=\frac{\partial L}{\partial v}}$.
+On the other hand, the formulation of Lagrangian variational integrators presented in the introduction of Section~\ref{section: Constrained Variational Lagrangian} makes sense intrinsically on manifolds, and a framework for variable time-stepping in Lagrangian variational integration was introduced in our subsequent work~\cite{Duruisseaux2022Lagrangian} to design intrinsic time-adaptive Lagrangian variational integrators for accelerated optimization on Riemannian manifolds.

+It would also be interesting to extend the proposed approach to the problem of optimization with nonintegrable constraints, which naturally leads to the question of whether vakonomic or nonholonomic mechanics is the appropriate description~\cite{Cortes2002}.
+In the context of optimization with nonintegrable constraints, the relevant extension will likely involve vakonomic variational integrators~\cite{Benito2005,Jimenez2012}.
+However, it would be interesting to relate the methods introduced in this paper to the existing work on variational integrators applied to optimal control problems~\cite{Junge2005,Leon2007}, and the discrete optimal control of nonholonomic dynamical systems would likely require a combination of the methods described here and nonholonomic integrators~\cite{Cortes2001,Leon2003, Fedorov2005, McLachlan2006}.